libexpat/libexpat.github.io/content/pages/hashtables.md

           table->power = newPower;
           table->size = newSize;

-This looks exactly like the hash-mask-and-step routine we just saw, mostly because it is exactly the same routine.
+This looks almost exactly like the hash-mask-and-step routine we just saw, mostly because it is exactly the same routine.
 It may result in different keys getting their preferred index slot as opposed to having to step to other slots, but that simply evens up the average access time.